YousePhi/NMA-Project-2023/README.md

 # NMA-Project-2023
 Nuromatch Academy Project

-We conduct an analysis on the data-set provided by Steve Laquitaine article.
+We conducted an analysis on the data-set provided by Steve Laquitaine article.

 References